 Vanity addresses shall be discouraged where possible.
 An example of a vanity address is 'One Judiciary Square.'
-If a vanity address exists, it shall be stored in the Alias Table.
+If a vanity address exists, it shall be stored in the Alias Table (also known as Place Name Table).
+These vanity addresses are not considered actual addresses and thus will not be stored in the Address Table.